csps-efpc-daan-students-etudiants/team-6/research/assessment-types.md

 ## Performance task (complete a task or assignment)
 * Complete task independently
 * Complete task while being observed

+# Data from question types
+The different types of assessment data we can get from capturing metrics on how learners answer questions.

+:warning: All time evaluations should be based only on the learner's established pace.
+This should allow us to isolate how effective the training was at the individual level.

+## Explicit
+* Answer
+* Quality of the answer (in the case of non-binary questions)
+* Quality of answer compared to other questions within same module.

+## Implicit
+* Length of time between question load and answer entered (but not submitted).
+* Length of time between question load and answer submitted.
+* Total length of time to complete series of questions or assignment.
+* Length of time to answer questions when familiar topic.
+* Length of time to answer questions when unfamiliar topic.
+* Length of time to answer simple vs. complex questions.
+* Number of times revised answer.
+* Number of times revisted question.

 :warning: **Notes:**